 So how is your “city”?
 Have you allowed your fortress to be open to the adversary?
 If so, it is time to build the walls in your life through practicing self-control.
 Saturate your life with God’s Word and allow it to become the final authority in your life.
 In doing so, your walls will be impenetrable.
 And you will become that city set upon a hill, built upon a rock, and the gates of hades shall not prevail against it.

 [A new Bible Reading Plan will be released in our third 90-Day Challenge.
-In the meantime, the following Bible reading plan is from our second 90-Day Challenge.
+In the meantime, the following Bible reading plan is from our first 90-Day Challenge.
 If you’ve completed this plan, we recommend that you read through portions again in a different version of the Bible.
 Use this time to catch up on any missed reading (Example: Instead of NKJV, try NLT).]